Upper Key Stage Two

 - It is as important to understand about gaining consent as about giving consent

-- Consent is not wanting to be given
+- is not wanting to give consent

-- Consent is wanting to be gained
+- is wanting to gain consent

 Within their groups, encourage the children to discuss why they allocated the number they did to each scenario.